 Bright versions of earthy tones and an open-plan design give the place a relaxed and informal atmosphere.
-The eight chalets are spaced well apart from each other and are built like an African hut - with some essential modifications.
+The eight chalets and junior suite are spaced well apart from each other and are built like an African hut - with some essential modifications.
 The front half of the chalets roll up to reveal nothing but the African bush; each has an en suite bathroom, mini-bar, telephone, ceiling fan and a safe.
+You'll also have your own private open-air sala for ultimate relaxation.

 The living area, or lapa if you want to get into the swing of things, is an enormous open-sided thatch construction that looks out over a waterhole and the wilderness.
 Inside its earthen-coloured walls is the dining area, a large lounge with a raised fireplace, and a sunken bar area; next to it is the swimming pool.

-8 luxurious huts with retractable fronts; mini-bar; telephone; private safe; overhead fan; swimming pool; curio shop; bar; restaurant; lounge with fireplace
+8 luxurious huts and a junior suite with retractable fronts; mini-bar; telephone; private safe; overhead fan; swimming pool; curio shop; bar; restaurant; lounge with fireplace

 AfriCat Foundation; leopard viewing; AfriCat Carnivore Care Centre; Bushman trail; self-guided nature trails up to 8km; bird watching